hrvthzslt/personal-site/content/posts/using-a-custom-hugo-theme-because-update-is-harder/index.md

 There are three classless **CSS** "things" (I don't want to call them frameworks) that I really like, and it's not a trade secret: [Pico](https://picocss.com/), [Simple.css](https://simplecss.org/), and [Sakura](https://oxal.org/projects/sakura/).

 The first one is really well-rounded, but I liked the second one more, and the third is the most elegant.
 So I used the second one with the colors of the third.
 I hope you were able to follow.

+**The (theme) rebuild is done, witness the glory!**